-Neil J. Oxford is a partner in Hughes Hubbard & Reed’s Litigation department.
-His practice focuses on commercial litigation, international arbitration, internal investigations and compliance advisory work.
-Originally from Scotland, Neil graduated from law schools at the University of Aberdeen and the University of Cambridge, and practiced law at a major firm in Scotland, before moving to Hughes Hubbard in 2001.
-He represents US and foreign clients in a broad range of civil litigation and regulatory matters, including commercial disputes, international arbitration and compliance issues.
-He advises clients in matters involving anti-corruption legislation, including the US Foreign Corrupt Practices Act (FCPA), international trade controls, securities and accounting investigations.
+Neil Oxford is a partner in Hughes Hubbard & Reed’s Litigation department.
+His practice focuses on complex commercial litigation and disputes, and internal investigations.
+Neil has practiced in both the UK and the US, and represents US and foreign clients in a broad range of civil litigation and regulatory matters, including commercial disputes, international arbitration, anti-corruption investigations and compliance.

 Founder and vice-president, Scottish Bar Association of New York

 Prior to joining Hughes Hubbard & Reed in 2001, Neil qualified as a solicitor in Scotland and practiced commercial litigation at Maclay Murray & Spens LLP in Glasgow.

 United States District Court for the Southern District of New York